JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 ***

 Just as we finished up, some people dressed as Pac-Man and a red ghost showed up and apparently there was a small promotional “parade” that was going to wind it’s way through the store.
+In my dellusional enthusiam at my winning 2nd place at the comptetition I thought the parade was for us kids and we could march along with them.

+So me and my dad tagged along as Pac-Man and the red ghost meandered around Macy’s that afternoon.

+After a while—just when it started to feel real awkward—me and my dad peeled ourselves away from the parade, headed down the escaltors and headed back into the subway to go home.

+***

+Just after getting into the

 ***